NathStevo97/certifications-notes/green-software-for-practitioners/04_Carbon-Awareness/02_Carbon-Awareness.md

 ### Marginal Carbon Intensity

-If you suddenly need to access more power - for example, you need to turn on a light - that energy comes from the marginal power plant.
-The marginal power plant is dispatchable, which means marginal power plants are often powered by fossil fuels.
+- In the event of suddenly needing to access more power than expected, the energy supplied would come from a marginal power plant.
+- Marginal Power Plants are **dispatchable**; meaning these plants are often powered by fossil fuels.

-Marginal carbon intensity is the carbon intensity of the power plant that would have to be employed to meet any new demand.
+- **Marginal Carbon Intensity** - The carbon intensity of the power plant employed to meet the new extra demand.

-- Fossil-fueled power plants rarely scale down to 0.
-They have a minimum functioning threshold, and some don't scale; they are considered a consistent, always-on baseload.
+- Fossil-fueled power plants rarely scale down to zero.
+Typically they have a minimum functioning threshold.
+  - Others don't scale at all, and are considered a consistent, always-on baseload.
-  - Because of this, we sometimes have the scenario where we curtail (throw away) renewable energy while still consuming energy from fossil fuel power plants.
+  - Because of this, there may be the need to curtail (throw away) renewable energy while still consuming fossil fuel power plant energy.

-In these situations, the marginal carbon intensity will be 0 gCO2eq/kWh since we know that any new demand will match the renewable energy we are curtailing.
+    - In these scenarios, the marginal carbon intensity will be 0 gCO2eq/kWh - any new demand will match the renewable energy we are curtailing.

 ### Energy Markets